pytorch/pytorch/docs/source/compile/troubleshooting.rst

-TorchDynamo Troubleshooting
+PyTorch 2.0 Troubleshooting
 ===========================

 **Author**: `Michael Lazos <https://github.com/mlazos>`_

-TorchDynamo is still in active development, and many of the reasons for graph breaks and excessive recompilation will be fixed with upcoming support for `tracing dynamic tensor shapes <https://docs.google.com/document/d/1QJB-GOnbv-9PygGlOMXwiO9K6vVNm8sNg_olixJ9koc/edit?usp=sharing>`__,
+`torch.compile` is still in active development, and many of the reasons for graph breaks and excessive recompilation will be fixed with upcoming support for `tracing dynamic tensor shapes <https://docs.google.com/document/d/1QJB-GOnbv-9PygGlOMXwiO9K6vVNm8sNg_olixJ9koc/edit?usp=sharing>`__,